Breast implant removal London

 Your breasts may take at least two months to settle into place.
 Your breasts may initially appear deflated, but volume will eventually be restored.

-You will need to take at least five days off work.
+How long will I have to take off work after explant of breast implants?You will need to take at least five days off work.
 You may need to take longer if you have a physically demanding job.

-You will need to avoid any strenuous physical exercise, as well as heavy lifting, for at least six weeks.
+How long will I need to avoid exercise after breast implant removal?You will need to avoid any strenuous physical exercise, as well as heavy lifting, for at least six weeks.

 When will I be able to see results from breast implant removal?You can expect to see results immediately after the breast implant removal procedure.
 The appearance will continue to improve over a number of weeks after the procedure during the healing process.
 If you are unhappy with the final shape of your breasts after breast implant removal, your surgeon may recommend a breast lift with or without breast implants to improve the appearance of the breasts.